Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 9: Mirror Boundary Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example tests the mirror conditions available in exaNBody.
 Although these conditions are not directly applicable (" not physics "), because all fields are copied identically (without processing/filtering) at each time step in the ghost cells (e.g. velocity, moments), except for positions (axial symmetry).
-This example highlights this functionality, and could potentially be coupled with other operators to develop new boundary conditions (e.g. resetting velocities to 0 to model a rigid surface).
-This example involves dropping 33120 spheres, adding mirror boundary conditions in all directions and letting them fall by gravity.
+This example highlights this functionality and could potentially be coupled with other operators to develop new boundary conditions (e.g. resetting velocities to 0 to model a rigid surface).
+This example involves dropping 33,120 spheres, adding mirror boundary conditions in all directions, and letting them fall by gravity.

 - Input file: ``exaDEM/example/spheres/mirror/mirror.msp``.